 - Develop a comprehensive understanding of the background legislation, policies and evidence that are key to inclusion and SEN provision.

-- Secure your knowledge of the high incidence disabilities and their effect on each pupil’s learning and development.
+- Secure your knowledge of high-incidence disabilities and their effect on each pupil’s learning and development.

 - Draw on a wide range of evidence, policy and resources and work with others to influence the delivery of inclusive education.

 - Design, implement and evaluate an intervention in your setting to improve the outcomes of one or more SEN pupils.